-Contracts Agreed-Upon Procedure Results Managements' Response 15 Obtain a listing of all contracts in effect during the fiscal period that were initiated or renewed and representation that the list is complete.
-Select 5 contracts or all if less than 5 and: N/A a) Observe whether the contract was bid in accordance with the Louisiana Public Bid Law, if required.
-N/A b) Observe whether the contract was approved by the governing body, if required by policy or law.
-N/A c) If the contract was amended, observe the original contract terms provided for such an amendment and that amendments were mad in compliance with the contract terms.
-N/A d) Select 1 payment for each contract, obtain supporting invoice, agree the invoice to the contract terms and report compliance with the terms of the contract.
-N/A
+Contracts Agreed-Upon Procedure Exceptions Found Managements' Response 16 Obtain a listing of all contracts in effect during the fiscal period that were initiated or renewed and representation that the list is complete.
+Select 5 contracts or all if less than 5 and: Not Applicable a) Observe whether the contract was bid in accordance with the Louisiana Public Bid Law, if required.
+Not Applicable b) Observe whether the contract was approved by the governing body, if required by policy or law.
+Not Applicable c) If the contract was amended, observe the original contract terms provided for such an amendment and that amendments were mad in compliance with the contract terms.
+Not Applicable d) Select 1 payment for each contract, obtain supporting invoice, agree the invoice to the contract terms and report compliance with the terms of the contract.
+Not Applicable

-Payroll and Personnel Agreed-Upon Procedure Results Managements' Response 16 Obtain a listing of employees ( elected officials, if applicable) with their related salaries, and obtain management's representation that the list is complete.
-Obtained listing and representation.
-Randomly select 5 employees/officials, obtain their Selected 5 employees/officials personnel files, and agree paid salaries to authorized Employees are paid salaries set and salaries/pay rates in the personnel files. approved by the board.
-17 Select 1 pay period during the fiscal year.
+Payroll and Personnel Agreed-Upon Procedure Exceptions Found Managements' Response 17 Obtain a listing of employees (elected officials, if applicable) with their related salaries, and obtain management's representation that the list is complete.
+Randomly select 5 employees/officials, obtain their personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.
+No 18 Select 1 pay period during the fiscal year.
 For the employees/officials selected above, obtain attendance records and leave documentation for the pay period and: a) Observe employees documented their daily attendance and leave.
-Yes b) Observe whether supervisors approved the attendance and leave of the employee or official.
-The entity has no paid leave. c) Observe any leave accrued or taken during the pay period is reflected in the cumulative leave records.
-Yes d) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.
-Yes
+No b) Observe whether supervisors approved the attendance and leave of the employee or official.
+Not Applicable c) Observe any leave accrued or taken during the pay period is reflected in the cumulative leave records.
+No 71